Lanxin-MRDVS/Application-Algorithms/Depalletizing-algorithm-deployment.md

 #### 4.2.5 Calibration Settings

 Used for managing hand-eye calibration parameters between the camera and the robotic arm.
-Configurable parameters include Euler angles, translation vector, offsets, and the tool coordinate system RT, which serve as the callibration benchmark for depalletizing pose calculations.
+Configurable parameters include Euler angles, translation vector, offsets, and the tool coordinate system RT, which serve as the calibration benchmark for depalletizing pose calculations.
 Used for initial calibration.

 * Euler Angles: Represents the orientation (rotation) of the robotic arm in 3D space.
 It describes how the robotic arm is tilted or turned using three specific angles: Roll, Pitch, and Yaw.
 * Translation Vector: Represents the position of the robotic arm in 3D space.
 It defines the robotic arm's exact location relative to a reference point (origin) using X, Y, and Z coordinates.
 It tells the system how far the tool tip is from the robot camera in the length, width, and height directions.